Equipment and Safety

 Rapid Ascent provides a certain amount of ‘duty of care’ over all competitors, volunteers and stakeholders in the Run Larapinta Stage Race.
 We will ensure that the race is run as it is described, with water where it is described, support where it is described and assistance where it is described in the event program.

-BUT it is also up to the participants – including runners, spectators, volunteers, stakeholders… – to use common sense and take care of yourselves and each other whilst at the event.
+It is also the responsibility of the participants – including runners, spectators, volunteers, stakeholders… – to use common sense and take care of yourselves and each other whilst at the event.
 Event participants also have a duty of care over themselves to ensure, for example, they have enough water with them to get to the next checkpoint, to dress appropriately for the conditions, to handle yourselves correctly if you are hot, to care for your feet and ankles so they can handle the terrain…. etc.

-Whilst Rapid Ascent will provide support and assistance (and evacuation) where needed, it is also up to the participants to ensure you prepare yourself and can handle the conditions of the event.
+Rapid Ascent will provide support and assistance (and evacuation) where needed.
+It is also the participants’ responsibility to ensure you prepare yourself and can handle the conditions of the event.

 EMERGENCY ACCESS AND EVACUATION